-- On-Campus - O Undergraduate and graduate students must be enrolled for at least six credit hours during the Fall and Spring semesters or for at least three credit hours during the summer. - o If enrolled for less than the minimum hours, the student must purchase an RSS membership. - Off-Campus/Online - o Undergraduate and graduate students must purchase an RSS membership.
+- On-Campus Courses - Undergraduate and graduate students must be enrolled for at least six credit hours during the Fall and Spring semesters. - Undergraduate and graduate students must be enrolled for at least three credit hours during the summer. - \circ If enrolled for less than the minimum hours, the student must purchase an RSS membership. - Off-Campus/Online Courses - Undergraduate and graduate students must purchase a semester or annual RSS membership.